tyler-downs/hello-world/README.md

 # hello-world
-This is just so I can get a feel for how this works
+This is so I can get a feel for how this works.

+Hello everyone ever